VA-Explorer/va_explorer/_sources/usage/getting_started/tips.md.txt

 updates, and sometimes these updates have the sole purpose of patching security vulnerabilities.
 Failing to download these security updates leaves software open to known vulnerabilities.
-To update server software, regularly run `sudo apt update && sudo apt upgrade` or your OS equivalent.
-To update VA Explorer, refer to the IT Support Guides > Upgrading VA Explorer (link) guide.
+To update server software, regularly run `sudo apt update && sudo apt upgrade` or your {term}`OS` equivalent.
+To update VA Explorer, refer to the [IT Support Guides > Upgrading VA Explorer](../../training/it_guides.md#upgrading-va-explorer) guide.

 You may also consider setting your server up for automatic security updates.
 Debian-based Linux systems like Ubuntu provide the `unattended-upgrade` utility for this, along with optional configuration to alert you if any problems arise during automatic updates.
-See Guide.
+See [Guide](https://help.ubuntu.com/community/AutomaticSecurityUpdates).

 ### Protecting against server attacks